osmhpi/stallgov/README.md

 **Note:** Many of the commands listed below will need to be run as a super user.
 If any of them fail, try running them with `sudo` first.

-After compilation, you can inspect the module by using `modinfo memutil.ko`.
+After compilation, you can inspect the module by using `modinfo stallgov.ko`.

 The output should look something like this:
 ```
-filename:       /home/user/Documents/someproject/memutil.ko
+filename:       <yourpath>/stallgov.ko
-nel-module/memutil.ko
+nel-module/stallgov.ko
 description:    A CpuFreq governor based on Memory Access Patterns.
-author:         Erik Griese <erik.griese@student.hpi.de>, Leon Matthes <leon.matthe
+author:         Erik Griese, Leon Matthes, Maximilian Stiede
-s@student.hpi.de>, Maximilian Stiede <maximilian.stiede@student.hpi.de>
 license:        GPL
 depends:
 retpoline:      Y
-name:           memutil
+name:           stallgov
 vermagic:       5.15.5-100.fc34.x86_64 SMP mod_unload
 ```

 ### Inserting

-To insert the module, run: `insmod memutil.ko`
+To insert the module, run: `insmod stallgov.ko`

-`cpupower frequency-info` should now list `memutil` as one of the available governors.
+`cpupower frequency-info` should now list `stallgov` as one of the available governors.
 If you have an intel cpu you likely have to disable intel\_pstate first.
 See "Disabling intel\_pstate".

-Switch to the governor by using `cpupower frequency-set -g memutil`.
+Switch to the governor by using `cpupower frequency-set -g stallgov`.

 #### Module Parameters

-You can customize the memutil module by providing parameters on insertion. **These are read on startup only!**
+You can customize the stallgov module by providing parameters on insertion. **These are read on startup only!**

-List all parameters by reading the directory `ls /sys/module/memutil/parameters`.
+List all parameters by reading the directory `ls /sys/module/stallgov/parameters`.

 We currently support the parameters `event_name1`, `event_name2`, `event_name3` to customize the perf counters to read from.
-Provide them by stating them on insertion e.g. `insmod memutil.ko event_name1="inst_retired.any"`.
+Provide them by stating them on insertion e.g. `insmod stallgov.ko event_name1="inst_retired.any"`.

 Additionally we support `max_ipc` and `min_ipc` if the module is build with the IPC heuristic.
 These can be used to adjust the heuristic's behaviour.
 For the offcore stalls heuristic `max_stalls_per_cycle` and `min_stalls_per_cycle` are available.